October 7, 2025

 Scan QR code or select store link

-How to get your own phone plan for the first time:
+How to get your own phone plan for the first time

-1. Find a phone.
+1. Find a phone

 Chances are, you don’t already have your own phone if you’re looking for a phone service plan for the first time.
-If there isn’t a readily available one in the family or among your friends – like if someone you know recently upgraded and agreed to let you use their old phone – then you’re going to first figure out which phone to buy, and where.
+If there isn’t a readily available one in the family or among your friends – like if someone you know recently upgraded and will let you use their old phone – then you first need to figure out which phone to buy, and where.

 Many phone service providers offer new customer promotions where you can get a new phone for free or deeply discounted.
 But those also tend to lock you into a contract, or you may need to qualify for device financing, which will be hard to do if you don’t already have credit built.

-Also, many device financing/promotional situations require you to sign on with a more expensive service plan option, so in the long run you end up paying more than if you were to buy a phone outright and choose a cheaper phone plan.
+Also, many device financing/promotional situations require you to choose a more expensive service plan, so in the long run you end up paying more than if you were to buy a phone outright and choose a cheaper phone plan.
 If you want to know for sure, you can use a phone bill calculator to compare your different options.

-2. Select your phone plan.
+2. Select your phone plan

-- Determine which network has the best coverage in your area.
+• Determine which network has the best coverage in your area.
 Chances are, all “Big 3” networks (AT&T, T-Mobile, and Verizon) will work, but you may find yourself in an area where one has significantly better coverage.
 In that case you’ll want to narrow down your choices to that Big 3 provider itself or an MVNO that uses its cell towers.

-- Know the difference between a postpaid (or contract) and a prepaid plan.
-Postpaid plans are offered by the “Big 3” networks, and while they do offer perks like prioritized data access, data roaming and mobile hotspots (which you can also find in select prepaid plans), and complimentary subscriptions to streaming or retail services, they also lock you into a contract and charge you significantly more per month.
-If you’re on a tighter budget, or need a plan that doesn't require a credit check, a prepaid plan will be your best choice, as they offer more flexibility by letting you pay for the service up front (rather than charging you after and adding late fees if you’re unable to make that payment).
-They’re generally cheaper, too, with plenty of options for different needs – unlimited data, mobile hotspot, data roaming, etc.
+• Know the difference between a postpaid (or contract) plan and a prepaid phone plan.
+Postpaid plans are offered by the Big 3 and offer perks like prioritized data access, data roaming and mobile hotspots (which you can also find in select prepaid plans), and complimentary subscriptions to streaming or retail services.
+But they also lock you into a contract and charge you significantly more per month.
+If you’re on a tight budget, or need a plan that doesn't require a credit check, a prepaid plan will be your best choice.
+They let you pay for the service up front (rather than charging you after and adding late fees if you’re unable to make that payment).
+They’re generally cheaper, too, with plenty of options for different needs: unlimited data, mobile hotspot, data roaming, etc.

 >> Read More: How to select a phone plan: Prepaid vs. Postpaid

 Once you know which network you want to be on, how much data you’re looking for, and whether you’re looking for a prepaid or a postpaid plan, you can narrow down your search to find the right phone plan for you.
+Keep in mind, you might be able to cut per-line costs if you pair up with a roommate or friend and seek out a cheap unlimited data plan for two lines.

-3. Choose your phone number.
+3. Choose your phone number

 When selecting your new phone plan, you will be asked whether you’re bringing your own phone number or getting a new one.
 In this case, you’ll be picking a new one, with a local area code.

-4. Activate your phone.
+4. Activate your phone

-Once you find a phone plan, you will then go through the process of activating your phone with your chosen provider.
-If you bought the phone from them directly, then it can be activated right in-store, or if it was purchased online, it would need to be activated once you receive it.
-This will require a SIM card, whether physical or an eSIM from the provider so you can follow the instructions to activate the SIM card for service.
+Once you find a phone plan, you will go through the process of activating your phone with your chosen provider.
+If you bought the phone from it directly, it can be activated right in-store; if it was purchased online, it will need to be activated once you receive it.
+This will require a SIM card, whether physical or an eSIM, from the provider.
+Follow the instructions to activate the SIM card for service.

-If you’re bringing your own phone, then the same activation steps apply – just make sure that you confirm your phone is compatible with that provider and their SIM card before you purchase the plan.
+If you’re bringing your own phone, the same activation steps apply – just make sure that you confirm your phone is compatible with that provider and their SIM card before you purchase the plan.

 Once you’re activated, you can start using your phone plan to call, text, browse, stream, scroll and more straight from your new phone.

-How to get your own phone plan after leaving a parents' phone plan
+How to get your own phone plan after leaving a parent's phone plan

-If you’re planning on leaving your parents’ phone plan to assert your independence, gain some privacy, or alleviate the financial burden on your parents now that you’re working on your own, here is how you can get your own phone plan:
+If you’re planning on leaving your parents’ phone plan to assert your independence, gain some privacy, or alleviate the financial burden on your parents now that you’re on your own, here is how you can get your own phone plan:

-1. Find out if you can take your phone with you.
+1. Find out if you can take your phone with you

-2. Find out if you can take your phone number with you.
+2. Find out if you can take your phone number with you

-3. Select your new phone plan.
+3. Select your new phone plan

-4. Activate your phone.
+4. Activate your phone

 Got questions or comments?
 Send us a note at [email protected]!